admarschoonen/TouchLib/getting-started---supported-boards.md

 ## Unsupported boards
-TouchLib does not work on ATtiny processors as these processors simply have way to small RAM and flash for TouchLib.
+TouchLib does not work on ATtiny processors as these processors simply have way to little RAM and flash for TouchLib.